 Traditional factoring is based in a whole turnover assignment of debt: all clients invoices best in the factor as soon as they are created.

-Single invoice factoring uses a facultative assignment, where the factor is not obliged to purchase the
+Single invoice factoring uses a facultative assignment, where the factor is not obliged to purchase the clients debt.
+This is sometimes called ‘offer and acceptance’.

 The advantages to the factor for facultative assignment are limited.